 “A good deal of the strain and the sense of anxiety in Populism results from this rapid decline of rural America.” — Richard Hofstadter, 1955

 Recently the New York Times published an article in which an English sheep farmer proposed the romantic notion that farming should be thought of as “more than a business,” by which he means — well, it’s not really clear.
 He seems to imply that our general refusal to think of farming this way is the real reason Trump was elected, which is a remarkably specific contribution to that popular contemporary pastime.

 The author also makes the not very original observation that rural America is in decline. “[T]he world I am seeing evolve in front of my eyes isn’t better, it is worse.
 Much worse.”
 His evidence?
 On his first visit to rural America, here’s what he saw:

 … shabby wood-frame houses rotting by the roadside, and picket fences blown over by the wind.
 I passed boarded-up shops in the hearts of small towns, and tumbledown barns and abandoned farmland.
 The church notice boards were full of offers of help to people with drug or alcohol addictions.
 And yes, suddenly I was passing cars with Trump stickers on their bumpers, and passing houses with Trump flags on their lawns.

 The openness about drug use and the presence of Trump stuff aside, this reminds me of my own reaction, on my first visit to rural America — in the early 1980s.
 I grew up mostly living in small cities in rural Canada myself, and both my parents were raised in farming families, so I was more or less familiar with at least one version of North American rural life.
-But I had never encountered anything like the unique and weirdly consistent forms of dilapidation and abandonment, and the general sense of menace I picked up, just from the sights along the highway.
+But I had never encountered anything like the unique and weirdly consistent forms of dilapidation and abandonment, and the general sense of menace I picked up, just from the sights along that American highway.